espressif/vscode-esp-idf-extension/docs/tutorial/efuse.md

   <img src="../../media/tutorials/efuse/efuse_list.png" alt="eFuse Explorer list" height="300">
 </p>

-4. If you click on any category, the user will see the category Efuses and Values.
+4. If you click on any category, you will see the category Efuses and Values.

 <p>
   <img src="../../media/tutorials/efuse/efuse_expanded.png" alt="eFuse Explorer expanded"  height="300">